This Homemade Cinnamon Roll Cake dessert has all the flavor of a cinnamon roll but in an easy cake with a vanilla icing drizzled on top!

 CAN I SUBSTITUTE WITH A BOXED CAKE MIX?

-Yes you could.
-You could use a vanilla cake mix and then just make the cinnamon roll filling and swirl it around.
+Yes technically you could but this recipe was not designed for a boxed cake mix.
+Boxed cake mixes tend to be a little too soft so they have a hard time holding up to a heavier filling like the one below.
+So please keep in mind your filling may fall straight to the bottom.
+If you insist on using a boxed cake mix, you could use a vanilla cake mix and then just make the cinnamon roll filling and swirl it around.
 Then continue with the rest of the baking instructions.
 I think a butter pecan, white and yellow boxed cake mixes would all work as well.

 INGREDIENTS NEEDED: (SEE RECIPE CARD BELOW FOR THE FULL RECIPE)